oracle-livelabs/oci/oci-stack-monitoring-fundamentals/enterprise-summary/enterprise-summary.md

 	The **Status by resource type** chart enables you to easily identify what tier of your application has availability issues.
 Each bar represents each tier of the application stack, (e.g., host, database, application server).
 Using the status colors, you can quickly assess if all resources within that tier are up or identify the tier that has a resource outage.
 Reporting of an application stack, such as E-Business Suite, PeopleSoft, and Oracle Database systems are unique.
 Each bar represents an application and its components, this allows you to identify if any individual component of an application is down or not reporting.
 Should you identify an area of concern with an application, clicking the bar will navigate you to that resource's homepage.
 We'll review homepages in the next lab activity.

-2. Identify resources by resource type that are **Not reporting**
+2. Identify resources by type that are **Not reporting**.

- 	Identifying which resources are down or not reporting by type across an enterprise is easy using Stack Monitoring.
+ 	Identifying which resources are down or not reporting by type across all of your monitoered resources is easy using the Enterprise Summary.
 Simply locate the chart legend at the top right of the **Status by resource type** chart and select **Not reporting**.
 This will filter the chart to only show the count of resources by type in a **Not reporting** state.

  	If we wish to see a more detailed list of hosts that are not reporting, click the **host** bar on the left side of the chart.